Event Info

 $20 per person.
 Includes Singles and Doubles

 For Doubles, each partner must register and pay separately.
-Day of entries will be taken for a $5 fee
+Day of entries will be taken.

 DEADLINE: